LLNL/RAJA/docs/sphinx/tutorial.rst

 5. index_type  - Index for RAJA loops

 The remainder of the tutorial demonstrates the utility of RAJA by drawing from commonly used computing patterns.

 ---------------
 Vector Addition
 ---------------

-As a starting point we begin with simple vector addition.
-In this example, two vectors A, and B, of length N are added together.
-The result is stored in a third array C. In standard C++ this may be carried out as
+Our starting point is vector addition.
+In this example, two vectors A, and B, of length N are added together and the result is stored in a third vector, C. The C++ version of this loop takes the following form

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 119-121

-Of course the standard C++ loop won't take advatage of the cores of multi/many-core processors, but our RAJA analogue will!
-To construct the RAJA version we must first specify an execution policy (more info see :ref:`ref-policy`) and construct an iteration space.
+Unfortunatly this loop won't take advantage of the many cores of a modern day processor but fortunately we can create a RAJA analog quite easily.
+A RAJA loop begins by first specifying an excution policy (more info see :ref:`ref-policy`) and constructing an iteration space.
 For this example we can generate an iteration space composed of a contiguous sequence of numbers by using the ``RAJA::RangeSegment``.

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 132-137

-By swapping out execution policies we can target different backends with the caveat being backends which offload to devices.
-Here it is important that memory management is beyond the scope of RAJA (a seperate plug in is available see :ref:`ref-plugins`) furthemore off loading to a device requires the ``__device__`` decorator on the lambda.
+By swapping out execution policies we can target different backends with the caveat that the developer must handle all memory management (for more info see :ref:`ref-plugins`).
+Furthermore off loading to a device requires the ``__device__`` decorator on the lambda.

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 163-168

-As remark the CUDA exectution policy requires a number of threads per thread block.
+Lastly, invoking the CUDA execution policy requires the number of threads in a given block.
 A full working version ``example-add-vectors.cpp`` may be found in the example folder.

 ---------------------
 Matrix Multiplication